-As teenager, I bought my first “serious” camera: a Konica range finder so that I could photos for the high school annual.
-A dear friend wrote in the book at the end of the year: “You and your damn camera”.
-A camera has been close at hand ever since.
+As a teenager, I bought my first “serious” camera (a Konica range finder) so that I could take photos for the high school annual.
+A dear friend wrote in that very book, “You and your damn camera.”
+Ever since then a camera has always been kept near to hand.

 Several decades later the Konica became a Canon, became a Pentax, and then a Nikon.
 Film gave way to digital photography, and post-production editing became the norm.
 My efforts to keep up are dogged and currently, digital editing has inspired me to learn even more.

 I have admired the work of intimate portrait image-makers like Yousuf Karsh and Annie Leibovitz and street photographers like Vivian Maier and Henri Cartier-Bresson, the latter capturing unawares the people they observed in everyday life.

 My goal as a photographer is to find that middle ground between candid and posed portraits..